Can't make it to Paris this spring?

-Appreciate French art and culture at the Maison des Artistes, a small gallery located in St. Boniface City Hall or discover the local art scene at the Wayne Arthur Gallery, which sells handcrafted jewelry, paintings, drawings, photography, sculpture and pottery.
-Or pluck your gem from the glorious, one-of-a-kind jewelry designs at Bijou Treasures.
+Appreciate French art and culture at the Maison des Artistes, a small gallery located in St. Boniface City Hall or discover the local art scene at the Wayne Arthur Gallery, which sells handcrafted jewellery, paintings, drawings, photography, sculpture and pottery.
+Or pluck your gem from the glorious, one-of-a-kind jewellery designs at Bijou Treasures.

 Stroll through early Manitoba history on Taché Avenue, including Winnipeg's oldest building and the largest oak log structure in North America, St. Boniface Museum, Visit mythical rebel and Manitoba founder Louis Riel's tombstone, and marvel at the elegant façade of St. Boniface Cathedral.
 Cross the street to the Promenade Taché and meander along the Red River for sweeping views of Winnipeg's skyline.